joyal-74/FitBazar/bin/pendings.md

 1. coupon applied and cancelled - check price above or less minimum remove coupon
 2. after going to checkout the stock less how to manage

+3. add a filter in transaction based on payment type
+4. cod saving in transaction - which need to remove